smohammadhejazi/histogram-normalization/README.md

-# histogram-normalization
+# Histogram Normalization
 Histogram normalization of a grayscale image with python